Is Red Bull Bad for You? Why You Should Steer Clear of Energy Drinks

 The Dangers of Energy Drinks

-The answer to “Is Red Bull Bad for you?” is self-explanatory when you consider the following:
+The answer to “Is Red Bull Bad for you?” is self-explanatory when you consider that energy drinks often contain the following:

-- The high levels of caffeine and sugar can be extremely dangerous in the body and have even been shown to stop the heart.
+Putting all these factors together, energy drinks like Red Bull really are not good for your body.
+High levels of caffeine and sugar can be extremely dangerous to the body and have even been shown to stop the heart when consumed in excess.

-Drinking Just One Energy Drink Causes Elevated Blood Pressure
+After Drinking Just One Energy Drink, Blood Pressure May Elevate

-A 2015 study found that after adults drank one 16-ounce can of an energy drink, the average systolic blood pressure of the participants increased by 6.2 percent, while the average diastolic blood pressure increased by 6.8 percent.
+A 2015 study found that after adults drank one 16-ounce can of an energy drink, the average systolic blood pressure of the participants increased by 6.2 percent after consumption, while the average diastolic blood pressure increased by 6.8 percent after consumption.

 Additionally, norepinephrine levels increased by 74 percent after drinking the energy drink; elevated norepineprhine can cause changes in blood pressure, heart rate, and heart function.
-The researchers conclude that the changes in blood pressure and norepinephrine levels may increase one’s chances of cardiovascular problems.
+Researchers conclude that the changes in blood pressure and norepinephrine levels may increase one’s chances of cardiovascular problems.

-Other studies have found similar effects—that energy drinks lead to significant increases in blood pressure readings.
+Other studies have found similar effects—that energy drinks lead to significant increases in blood pressure readings, which can increase cardiovascular problems, as well as cause anxiety after consumption.

 Caffeine itself has blood-pressure-raising effects, which may partly explain why energy drinks are so dangerous when it comes to keeping blood pressure in the healthy range.
 But studies show that energy drinks raise blood pressure by other mechanisms, too, different from caffeine alone.